mongodb/specifications/source/crud/crud.rst

   class FindOptions {

     /**
-     * Enables writing to temporary files.
-When set to true, the find operation
+     * Enables writing to temporary files on the server.
+When set to true, the server
-     * can write temporary data to disk.
+     * can write temporary data to disk while executing the find operation.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default
      * is to not send a value.